 word =~ /\W#{query}/

-So, if the user entered *'and'*, I wanted to retrieve 'Andes' and 'Bill and Ben', but not 'candle'.
+So, if the user entered *'and'*, I wanted to retrieve 'And

 In development I was using an SQLite database, and SQLite does not yet implement a regular expression operator.
 Actually, it defines the `REGEX` operator, but it doesn't implement it - if you use it you get an error.